nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 However, our product classifies `Person` into three different categories -- `Buyer`, `Supplier`, and `Deliverer`.
 Therefore, it is necessary to have a **separate list panel** for each of these three type of `Person`.

-In addition, buyers, suppliers and deliverers have comprehensive information on the orders or pets that they possess, besides their contact information.
+In addition, buyers, suppliers and deliverers have comprehensive information on the orders or pets that they possess (not implemented for deliverers yet), besides their contact information.
 A `PersonCard` with only `Label` of JavaFX will display information in a very unorganised and lengthy way, which is not helpful in helping the user obtain information quickly.